Explora Journeys vs Four Seasons Yachts: I sell both. Here's when each wins.

 |---|---|---|---|---|

-| Scale & exclusivity | 461 suites · up to 922 guests | 95 suites · roughly 190 guests | Four Seasons Yachts is far more exclusive, a fraction of the guest count. | Four Seasons |
+| Scale & exclusivity | 461 suites · up to 922 guests | 95 suites · roughly 190 guests | A fifth the guest count.
+Four Seasons is far more exclusive. | Four Seasons |

 | Brand you already know | New cruise brand, launched 2023 | Four Seasons, the hotel brand you've likely already stayed with | For a Four Seasons loyalist, the name itself is the draw. | Four Seasons |